ROCm/half/README.txt

-  - Though arithmetic operations are internally rounded to single-precision using the underlying single-precision implementation's current rounding mode, those values are then converted to half-precision using truncation (round toward zero).
-This mixture of rounding modes is also the reason why 'std::numeric_limits<half_float::half>::round_style' only returns 'std::round_toward_zero' if the float specialization also does(which is very unlikely) and 'std::round_indeterminate' otherwise.
+  - Though arithmetic operations are internally rounded to single-precision using the underlying single-precision implementation's current rounding mode, those values are then converted to half-precision using truncation (round toward zero, but with overflows mapped to infinity).
+This is also the reason why 'std::numeric_limits<half_float::half>::round_style' actually returns 'std::round_indeterminate'.

   - Because of this truncation it may also be that certain single-precision NaNs will be wrongly converted to half-precision infinity, though this is